amit280695/Renyi-Entropy-Analysis-of-angular-distribution-of-quasars-in-the-Gaia-unWISE-data/README.md

-After completing Step 1, we obtain two versions of masked data and corresponding populated pixel indices for each of the three quasar samples.
+After completing Step 1, we obtain four versions of masked data and corresponding populated pixel indices for each of the three quasar samples.

 ##################################################################################################################################################################################################